Introduction#

 cuTile Rust is a safe tile-based parallel programming model for Rust.
-It automatically leverages advanced hardware capabilities, such as Tensor Cores and Tensor Memory Accelerators, while providing portability across different NVIDIA GPU architectures. cuTile Rust enables the latest hardware features without requiring code changes.
+It automatically leverages advanced hardware capabilities — Tensor Cores, Tensor Memory Accelerators — while providing portability across NVIDIA GPU architectures, without requiring code changes.
 On the host side, it provides a safe API for allocating device tensors, partitioning mutable tensors for safe parallel access, wrapping shared immutable tensors in Arc, constructing kernel launchers, and JIT-compiling and asynchronously executing tile kernels on the GPU.

 cuTile Rust kernels are GPU programs that execute concurrently across a logical grid of tile blocks.
 The #[cutile::entry()] attribute marks a Rust function as an entry point: a function you can call from your Rust program that executes on the GPU.